-Much of the taxonomy of Victoria's plants and fungi is carried out by botanists at Royal Botanic Gardens (RBG) Melbourne.
-The National Herbarium of Victoria houses the more than one million specimens upon which this research is based.
-Royal Botanic Gardens Melbourne also maintains approved lists of names for Victoria's plants and fungi.
+Much of the taxonomy of Victoria's plants and fungi is carried out by botanists at Royal Botanic Gardens Victoria.
+The National Herbarium of Victoria houses the more than 1.5 million specimens upon which this research is based.
+Royal Botanic Gardens Victoria also maintains approved lists of names for Victoria's plants and fungi.

 The origins of taxonomy

 The Swedish scientist, Carl (or Carolus) Linnaeus is generally regarded as the originator of the system on which current taxonomy is based.
 His Systema Naturae published in 1735 established basic divisions within the natural world where naturally occurring things were regarded as plants, animals or minerals.